 TRT treatments vary per individual, but they usually include one of the following combos:

-Testosterone comes in the form of a cream, injection, or sublingual troches (a medicated tablet that dissolves in the mouth).
+Testosterone treatment is available as a cream, an intramuscular injection, or sublingual troches (medicated tablets that dissolve beneath your tongue).
 Clomid and anastrozole both come in the form of pills.
-Monthly prescriptions usually cost between $160 – $200 and include the monthly Rx delivery, 24/7 Peak access, and video consultations with MDs as well as retesting your levels every 90 days to monitor your levels.
+Monthly prescriptions usually cost between $160 – $200 and include scheduled Rx delivery, 24/7 Peak access, and video consultations with a doctor.
+Retesting and monitoring your levels every 90 days are also included in the cost.

 Low Testosterone Treatment 101